ZhgChg.Li

 Inspired by

-Before discussing HTML rendering, let’s first talk about stripping HTML.
-As mentioned in the previous section “Why?”, the app should know where it will receive HTML and what HTML it should receive, rather than assuming that the app “might” receive HTML that needs to be stripped.
+Before discussing HTML Render, let’s first talk about Strip HTML.
+As mentioned in the previous “Why?” section, where the app gets HTML from and what kind of HTML it receives should be defined in the specifications; it shouldn’t be that the app “might” get HTML and therefore needs to strip it.

 let data = "<div>Text</div>".data(using: .unicode)!